Office Location: Business and Liberal Arts Center, Room B646

 Phone: (212) 217-4665

 A member of the History of Art department since 2015, Dr. De Young specializes in the intersection of art and fashion.
 Her research and writing interests include nineteenth- and twentieth-century art and literature, visual and material culture, modernism and fashion.
-She is the editor of the forthcoming Fashion in European Art: Dress and Identity, Politics and the Body, 1775-1925 (I.B.
-Tauris).
+She is the editor of Fashion in European Art: Dress and Identity, Politics and the Body, 1775-1925 (I.B.
+Tauris, 2017).
 Her work has been generously supported by grants and fellowships from the Metropolitan Museum of Art, Getty, Kress and Mellon Foundations.